 If you are coming from Ho Chi Minh City, Nha Trang, or Da Lat, there are many ways to reach Mui Ne and Phan Thiet and they are all affordable and pretty fast.
 Unfortunately, there is no airport in Mui Ne or Phan Thiet, the closest airport is in Ho Chi Minh, from there, you can either take the bus, train or drive a motorbike.
 Find out below your options and how to use them:

 Getting to Mui Ne by bus is the most common and cheapest way to get to Mui Ne.
-From Ho Chi Minh City and Nha Trang, it is only 4-hour drive. while Da Lat is 3.5 hours The bus costs between $8-$12, remember that the cheapest option is not always the best.
-We're talking about the quality of the bus, even though 4 hours is not much, if you are hungover or tired or worse, sick, you will want to be as comfortable as possible.
+From Ho Chi Minh City and Nha Trang, it is only a 4-hour drive. while Da Lat is 3.5 hours The bus costs between $8-$12, remember that the cheapest option is not always the best.
+We’re talking about the quality of the bus, even though 4 hours is not much, if you are hungover or tired or worse, sick, you will want to be as comfortable as possible.

 Most buses have toilets inside, they also provide a bottle of water or a small snack.
 There will be AC and the seats are reclined up well that you can almost lie down.
 Although for Europeans and Westerns, the seat can be a little too short or not wide enough.